Skip to content

 ```

-The infrastructure has now provisioned and the corresponding Terraform state is stored securely inside the Pulumi
+The infrastructure deploys successfully, and the Terraform state is automatically stored securely in Pulumi Cloud with full [secret encryption](/docs/iac/concepts/secrets/) support.

 ```terraform